SecureIdentityAlliance/osia/src/doc/02 - functional.rst

-    Read Credential Request            Retrieve the data/status of a credential request Update Credential Request          Update the requested issuance of a secure credential Delete Credential Request          Delete/cancel the requested issuance of a secure document / credential Read Credential                    Retrieve the attributes/status of an issued credential (smart card, mobile, passport, etc.)
+    Read Credential Request            Retrieve the data/status of a credential request Update Credential Request          Update the requested issuance of a secure credential Delete Credential Request          Delete/cancel the requested issuance of a secure document / credential Find Credentials                   Retrieve a list of credentials that match the passed in search criteria Read Credential                    Retrieve the attributes/status of an issued credential (smart card, mobile, passport, etc.)
     Suspend Credential                 Suspend an issued credential.
 For electronic credentials this will suspend any PKI certificates that are present
     Unsuspend Credential               Unsuspend an issued credential.
 For electronic credentials this will unsuspend any PKI certificates that are present
-    Cancel Credential                  Cancel an issued credential.
+    Revoke Credential                  Revoke an issued credential.
 For electronic credentials this will revoke any PKI certificates that are present
+    Find Credential Profiles           Retrieve a list of credential profils that match the passed in search criteria
     --------------------------------- -----------------------------------------------------------------------------------
     **ID Usage**
     ---------------------------------------------------------------------------------------------------------------------